-In the unit, infection control is strengthened with antimicrobial flooring, HEPA filters, and a UVC lighting system proven to eliminate 99.7% of pathogens, including airborne pathogens like COVID-19.
-This relocatable clinic can be constructed with a negative pressure system, allowing for the elimination of contaminated air.
+The SmartPod holds all necessary supplies and equipment.
+Inside the unit, infection control is strengthened with antimicrobial flooring, HEPA filters, and a UVC lighting system proven to eliminate 99.7% of pathogens, including airborne pathogens like COVID-19.
+Furthermore, this relocatable clinic can be constructed with a negative pressure system allowing for the elimination of contaminated air.